-FR - Federal Register: The official journal of the Federal government of the United States that contains government agency rules, proposed rules, and public notices issued by federal administrative agencies.

-FRN - Federal Register Notice: A Federal Register Notice is issued for each CDBG-DR funded disaster.
+FR - Federal Register: The official journal of the Federal government of the United States that contains government agency rules, proposed rules, and public notices.
+A Federal Register Notice (FRN) is issued for each CDBG-DR funded disaster.
 The FRN outlines the rules that apply to each allocation of disaster funding.